dhuang135/dhuang135.github.io/_posts/2023-2-01-MarkovModels.md

 Hello!
 Today we are going to be creating a simple language model that performs a task similar to something that you would ask ChatGPT - "Write like 'x' author"

 Using tools like iteration and dictionaries, we will create a family of Markov language models for generating text.
-An -th order Markov model is a function that constructs a string of text one letter at a time, using only knowledge of the most recent letters.
+An n-th order Markov model is a function that constructs a string of text one letter at a time, using only knowledge of the most recent letters.
 You can think of it as a writer with a "memory" of letters.

 ### 📚1